Azure-Samples/Cognitive-Speech-TTS/CONTRIBUTING.md

 3. Samples are important for illustrating how to actually call into the API.
     Samples should be as visual and reusable as possible.

-    Do:
+    - Do:

         -   Create a UI sample when possible.

         -   Make your sample user friendly.
 Expect that developers will want to try different mainline scenarios and key APIs.

         -   Create code that's easy for other developers to copy/paste into their own solutions

-    Consider:
+    - Consider:

         -   Adding UI to allow devs to quickly copy/paste subscription keys, instead of updating them in the code or using a config file.
 The FaceAPI-WPF-Samples.sln provides an example.

-    Don't:
+    - Don't:

         -   Leave your subscription key in the source of samples.
 You do not want your key to be abused by others.

-4. Always create a README.md for your top-level API root and for each platform.

-    -   Use the existing README.md files as a reference for what information is useful here.
-In general, you want to describe the functionality of the API as well as specifics for how to build and run the project(s).
+Happy coding!